liferay-search/liferay-docs/en/developer/tutorials/articles/02-developing-a-web-application/05-writing-admin-portlet/01-writing-the-guestbook-admin-application-intro.markdown

 that only administrators can add guestbooks.

 To accomplish this, you'll create a Guestbook Admin portlet and place it in
-@product@'s administrative interface---specifically, within the Content menu.
+@sharepoint@'s administrative interface---specifically, within the Content menu.
 This way, the Guestbook Admin portlet is accessible only to Site Administrators, while users use the Guestbook portlet to create entries.